 Your bridal hairstyle should be a more polished version of your everyday self.
-Dramatic changes of hairstyle or colour are not advised this close to the wedding.
-Your h2b wants to recognise you as you walk down the aisle – something that Kate Middleton insisted on during her wedding to Prince William.
-Any colour or highlights should be done at least 2 weeks before the big day to allow for mistakes to be rectified.
-You should also consider an intense conditioning treatment a month before to get your hair in picture-perfect condition.
+Dramatic changes of your hairstyle or colour aren’t advised this close to the wedding – your h2b will want to actually recognise it’s you walking down the aisle towards him after all.
+Any colour or highlights should be done at least two weeks before the big day, to allow any possible mistakes to be rectified.

-When it comes to tanning, if you’ve never tried a fake tan before, go for a light colour so you don’t look too orange or artificial.
+When it comes to tanning, if you’ve never tried fake tan before, it’s best to go for a light colour so you don’t look too orange or artificial.
 Professionally applied spray tans are best, as they can also exfoliate you beforehand – the key to an A-list look.
-Talking of A-list looks, you may also want to consider a tooth whitening treatment so your teeth look extra sparkly in your photos.
+Talking about A-list looks, you may also want to consider a tooth whitening treatment so your teeth look extra sparkly in your photos.

-Send out your wedding invitations six to eight weeks before the big day or earlier if you have guests coming from overseas.
-You also need to make it clear if you have inviting children or not – one of the hottest topics discussed on the Wedding Ideas forum.
-If you choose an adults-only affair, be upfront straight away and put in a courtesy call or email to the couples that will be affected.
-Let them know well in advance to allow them plenty of time to arrange a babysitter.
-You will probably find that most parents will enjoy having a night off when they can really let their hair down.
+Send out your wedding invitations six to eight weeks before the big day, or earlier if you have guests coming from overseas.
+You need to make it clear if you have invited children or choose it to be an adult-only affair, letting guests know in plenty of time in case they have to arrange a babysitter.
+You will probably find that most parents will enjoy having a night off when they can really let their hair down!

 The number one rule with invitations is to include an RSVP date.
 If you don’t, you’ll be ringing guests at the last minute and your venue may not be able to accommodate lots of changes late in the day.

 A pre-wedding shoot is the perfect way to get to know your wedding photographer.
 But even if you have met with him or her before, they will still require a shot list for the day itself.
-List any specific shots you definitely want to be shown in your album … a picture of you and your mum, a shot with you and your best friend and so on.
-Ask your chief bridesmaid or best man to direct the photographer to the right people on the day so you can get on with enjoying yourself.
+List any specific shots you definitely want so that you’ll be extra happy and satisfied with your wedding album.

 Hen and stag nights